 Eligibility: Preference given to permanent residents of Nova Scotia, followed by permanent residents of the remaining Atlantic provinces (NB, NL, PEI).
-Application Type: See dal.ca/law/bursaries for more information

 An endowment fund was established to provide financial assistance from the net annual income to one or more students.
 The fund is a gift from the Estates of Gordon S. and Mary C. Walker.
 The late Mr. Walker was the owner of Walker Financial Company, the last privately owned bank in Canada, situated in Port Hawkesbury, NS.
-Application Type: See dal.ca/law/bursaries for more information